zulip/zulip/docs/testing/continuous-integration.md

 #### Caching

-An important element of making CircleCI perform effectively is caching between jobs the various caches that live under `/srv/` in a Zulip development or production environment.
+An important element of making GitHub Action perform effectively is caching between jobs the various caches that live under `/srv/` in a Zulip development or production environment.
 In particular, we cache the
 following: